derech1e/portfolio/src/content/blog/testblog.md

 ---
-title: Test2
+title: Testblog zum Testen aller Markdown-Elemente
-isDraft: true
+subtitle: subtitle
-tags: ['test', 'test2']
+tags: ['TestTag']
 publishDate: 2020-01-01
 ---
 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.